Black swan theory

 The black swan theory or theory of black swan events is a metaphor that describes an event that comes as a surprise, has a major effect, and is often inappropriately rationalized after the fact with the benefit of hindsight.
-The term is based on an ancient saying that presumed black swans did not exist a saying that became reinterpreted to teach a different lesson after they were discovered in Australia.
+The term arose from a Latin expression which was based on the presumption that black swans did not exist.
+The expression was used in the original manner until around 1697 when Dutch mariners saw black swans living in Australia.
+After this, the term was reinterpreted to mean an unforeseen and consequential event.

-The theory was developed by Nassim Nicholas Taleb, starting in 2001, to explain:
+The reinterpreted theory was articulated by Nassim Nicholas Taleb, starting in 2001, to explain: